asisley123/graphcoolplay/README.md

    3. Now, from the exponent URL that you see in the address bar on top, copy everything **except for the colon and port** as shown in this screenshot:
   	 ![](http://i.imgur.com/8f0qPdg.png)

-  	4. Again, in `main.js`, set the `redirect_uri` variable by replacing the part `<Exponent URL without Port>` with the value you just copied; note that you need to do this in the first part of the `if`-clause - the `else`-part is for the case where the app has been published, then Exponent will set the variable for you
+  	4. Again, in `main.js`, set the `redirect_uri` variable by replacing the part `<Exponent URL without Port>` with the value you just copied; note that you need to do this in the first part of the `if`-clause, the `else`-part is for the case where the app has been published, then Exponent will set the variable for you

   	5. Lastly, back on the config page of the `instagram-example-graphcool` client on the [Auth0 website](https://manage.auth0.com/#/clients) copy the _full value_ of `redirect_uri` from `main.js` into the field **Allowed Callback URLs** (it will look similar to `exp://da-x7f.johndoe.exponent-auth0.exp.direct/+/redirect`)